-Every admissions application must be accompanied by a non-refundable fee of \$30.
+An admissions application may be required tp be accompanied by a non-refundable fee, if applicable.
 This fee may be paid online or in form of a certified check or money order made payable to "Elizabeth City State University."

 DIPLOMA FEE